Clamepending/ZirconTutorial/content/posts/Robotics.md

 Copy-paste and upload this to see if it works.
 Make sure you click the monitor button after you upload to see the serial monitor.

-Pushing the left button should change the number being printed.
+Pushing the button labeled pin 9 should change the number being printed.

 ## Problem

-Modify the above program to print out the sensor data of the right pushbutton (connected to pin A10).
+Modify the above program to print out the sensor data of the right pushbutton (connected to pin 10 instead of 9).

 You should see the numbers react in real time when you press the button.